-It is the belief of the Northeastern Catholic District School Board, that members of our Catholic school communities are well disciplined, responsible and self-directed and promotes responsibility, respect, civility and academic excellence.
-However, as with any large group of people, there may be a few individuals who refuse to abide by the guidelines established for the benefit of all.
-It is the intent of this policy to outline conduct expectations for all participants involved in our Catholic school system.
-The establishment of clear expectations for behaviour will promote a fair and consistent approach to:
+It is the belief of St. Jerome School that members of our Catholic school communities are well disciplined, responsible and self-directed and promote respect, civility, responsibility and academic excellence.
+Our entire Catholic school community views this as an important social goal.
+It is the intent of this policy to outline conduct expectations and consequences for all students in our Catholic school community.
+The establishment of clear expectations for student behaviour will promote a fair and consistent approach to:

-- classroom management;

-- positive climate within our schools; and

-- a school environment which is favorable to learning.
+- classroom management - a positive climate within our school community - a school environment which is favourable to learning

-It is the goal of the board:
+It is the goal of St. Jerome School:

-- to develop a framework from which all stakeholders in local schools, including administration, staff, Catholic school councils, parents/guardians, volunteers and students cooperate to develop codes of conduct from which our children learn a sense of self-discipline that comes from a healthy respect for themselves and others around them; - to teach students that reasonable obedience and conformity to rules and regulations lead to understanding, and productive and harmonious interactions with others; - to show that the board cares deeply about our students and wants them to feel comfortable learning in an environment which focuses on academic pursuits embedded with Gospel values; - to encourage the parents/guardians as primary educators of their children to assist the staff of the schools in respecting the code of conduct.
+- to develop a framework from which all stakeholders in our Catholic school, including administration, staff, Catholic School Councils, parents/guardians, volunteers and students cooperate to develop codes of conduct from which our children learn a sense of self-discipline that comes from a healthy respect for themselves and others - to teach students that reasonable obedience, conformity to rules and regulations lead to understanding, productive and harmonious interactions with others - to show that we care deeply about our students and want them to feel comfortable learning in an environment which focuses on academic pursuits embedded with Gospel values - to encourage the parents/guardians as primary educators of their children to assist the staff of the school in respecting the Code of Conduct